 Starting with recording sound waves, we typically use microphones for this purpose.
 A microphone acts as a transducer to convert sound waves into audio signals.
 This is achieved via a sensitive diaphragm(s) that oscillates according to the sound waves and produces a coinciding audio signal.
 Unless the microphone has a built-in ADC, it will output an analog signal.

-But microphone level signals are too low for use with consumer or professional “line level” equipment, so we need a preamplifier to add gain to the mic signal before it can be recorded effectively.
+But microphone level signals are too low for use with consumer or professional “line level” equipment.
+Hence, we need a preamplifier to add gain to the mic signal before it can be recorded effectively.
 Of course, we can record a mic level signal as is, though it will require gain at some point and applying preamplification is standard practice.

 So, thus far, we have a sound source being picked up by a microphone, which is connected to a mic preamp via a cable.